proftak/modules/0438/mdModule.md

 #### Rotating priority algorithm

-A somewhat random and fair way to change priority per semester is to serialize all possible permutations, then use a large prime number to step through the generated results.
+A somewhat random and fair way to change priority per semester is to serialize all possible permutations, and then use a large prime number to step through the generated results.
 This can be done using a script like the following:

 ```javascript
 "use strict";